vacp2p/rfc/content/docs/rfcs/51/README.md

 but choosing shards in the global cluster has a higher probability of sharing the shard with other apps.
 This offers k-anonymity and better connectivity, but comes at a higher bandwidth cost.

-The name of the pubsub topic corrsponding to a given static shard is specified as
+The name of the pubsub topic corresponding to a given static shard is specified as

 `/waku/2/static-rshard/<shard_cluster_index>/<shard_number>`,